 - Lunch with current PA students to get an idea of what life is like in PA school.

-- Meeting with faculty and staff to learn more about the program and give you financial aid information.
+- Meeting with faculty and staff to learn more about the program.

 Appropriate attire for interview day is professional/business.